Teaching for equality – webinars

 A diverse group of learners from different countries take part in an animated discussion in a classroom

-Join us on 20 February for three interactive sessions designed to help you promote equality through your English language teaching.
+Watch the recordings of three interactive sessions designed to help you promote equality through your English language teaching.
 Explore practical strategies to bridge the divide in tech-challenged classrooms, overcome barriers in under-resourced settings and equip your learners to succeed, whatever their circumstances.
+The live event took place on Friday 20 February 2026.

 About the sessions